-The RP is best suited for enthusiasts with longer-term plans in photography, or for experienced users as a backup camera.
+The RP is best suited for enthusiasts with longer-term plans in photography.
+Or it could be for experienced users as a backup camera.

-Now, let’s discuss what elevates the EOS RP from the crowd, and what makes it a subpar choice in many cases.
+Now, let’s discuss what elevates the Canon EOS RP from the crowd.
+And we’ll talk about what makes it a subpar choice in many cases.

 Mount and Compatibility

-The RF mount is currently one of the most technologically advanced.
-It has a short flange distance of 20mm, a diameter of 54mm (same as EF), and high-bandwidth electronic connection.
+The RF mount is one of the most technologically advanced.
+It has a short flange distance of 20mm.
+It has a diameter of 54mm (the same as EF).
+And it has a high-bandwidth electronic connection.

-The RF lineup also features very high-quality lens options, both zooms and primes.
-These, however, are quite out of range for use with the RP, in both price and size.
+The RF lineup also features very high-quality lens options with both zooms and primes.
+But these are quite out of range for use with the RP in both price and size.

 Adapting non-Canon lenses is also possible due to the short flange distance.
-That said, adaptors are less widely available than for Sony’s E-mount.
-Manual lens operation is made easier with EVF magnification and focus peaking.
+That said, adaptors are less widely available than ones for Sony’s E-mount.
+Manual lens operation is made easier with electronic viewfinder (EVF) magnification and focus peaking.

 Sensor and Image Quality

-Image quality out of the box is great.
+Its image quality out of the box is great.
 This has been Canon’s strong point for a while.
-The colours, especially skin tones, look balanced and natural by default.
-Noise reduction and sharpening algorithms are not overpowering.
+The colors look balanced and natural by default.
+This is especially true with skin tones.
+Plus, noise reduction and sharpening algorithms are not overpowering.

 Focusing and Burst

 This system is very sensitive, performing outstandingly well in low light.
-Tracking features are fairly basic.
+And tracking features are fairly basic.
 The camera tracks subjects (especially human subjects) reliably.

 Body and Handling

 The EVF looks sharp and bright.
-Its magnification of 0.7x is smaller than normal, but it’s still well usable.
+Its magnification of 0.7x is smaller than normal.
+But it’s still very usable.

 Speaking of the battery, its life is not long.
 I could squeeze out around 200 shots of one charge before it drained completely.
 The RP houses the same battery as the one found in the Rebel series.
 It was not designed for high-energy-consuming mirrorless use.

-The Sony Alpha A7 II is another full-frame camera in the same league, although it’s a generation older.
-Its image quality and video features are better, but it lags behind in autofocus performance.
+The Sony a7 II is another full frame camera in the same league.
+But it’s a generation older.
+Its image quality and video features are better.
+But it lags behind in autofocus performance.

-The Sony A6400 should be your choice for fast action in this category.
-It sports the best autofocusing system among these cameras.
+The Sony a6400 should be your choice for fast action in this category.
+It sports the best autofocus system among these cameras.
 It also has good ergonomics, comparable to the RP.
-Read my review here.
+You can read our a6400 review.

-The EOS RP is an excellent little camera for some purposes and a bad choice for several others.
-I’d rather get a more advanced crop-sensor camera, or save up a little more and get a better full-frame camera.
+The EOS RP is an excellent little camera for some purposes.
+But it’s a bad choice for several others.
+I’d rather get a more advanced crop-sensor camera or save up a little more and get a better full frame camera.

-However, paired with the right lenses, this is a great travel and documentary camera.
-It’s also highly capable for portrait use, low-light photography, and even landscapes.
-I don’t recommend it for event photography, action, or sports.
+But paired with the right Canon lenses, this is a great travel and documentary camera.
+It’s also highly capable of taking portraits, low-light photos, and even landscapes.
+But I don’t recommend it for events, action, or sports photography.